Why Am I Craving Fruit? 4 Key Explanations You Need to Know

 People on restrictive diets can also experience cravings for fruits.

-So people who are following restricted eating plans may crave fruit.
-Simply due to the fact that their bodies need glucose and fructose from natural sugars found in fruit!
+People following restricted eating plans may crave fruit simply because their bodies need glucose and fructose from the natural sugars found in fruit!

-This is why you might find that people who are on a vegan or vegetarian diet may crave fruit.
+This is why you might find that people on a vegan or vegetarian diet may crave fruit.

-The reason for this craving can be due to the fact that their bodies need carbs and protein, hence why they turn to fruits which have these nutrients!
+This craving can be caused by their bodies needing carbs and protein; hence, they turn to fruits that have these nutrients!

-And those cravings could include wanting even MORE sweets because fruits contain fructose sugar too, as well as glucose!
+Those cravings could include more sweets because fruits contain fructose, sugar, and glucose!

 But why do I crave fruit?

 It could be because your body needs carbohydrates to function.
-It gets that from fruits which are a medium-chain sugar (aka ‘sugar’).
+It gets those fructose spikes, medium-chain sugars (aka sugar).

-To be honest, I’m not sure why some people get cravings for junk food and others for fruit, but I do know the underlying reasons are the same.
+I’m not sure why some people crave junk food and others for fruit, but I know the underlying reasons are the same.

-Your liver converts carbs into glucose in order to produce energy – so if you’re not getting enough your brain will start demanding more anyway!
+YouReadto produces energy – so if you’re not getting enough for another list of fruit alternatives, the rain will start demanding more anyway!
 And we all know how much our brains rely on constant blood flow, don’t we??

-When people eat too many fruits they get an even higher spike of fructose than before as their bodies have been depleted.
+When people eat too many fruits, they get an even higher fructose spike than before, and their bodies are depleted.

 What should I eat if I crave fruit?